Foot and Ankle Care Center on Facebook

 If you have any questions please feel free to contact our office located in Beverly Hills, CA .
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.

-Arthritis can be a difficult condition to live with.
-If you are seeking treatment, contact Sam Sanandaji, DPM from Foot and Ankle Care Center.
+If the skin on your feet starts to crack, you may want to see a podiatrist to find treatment.
+If you have any concerns, contact Sam Sanandaji, DPM from Foot and Ankle Care Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 scroll to top